MLinkPlanner 2.0

 - Global active subscriber station parameters change.
 You can replace the parameters of subscriber stations in selected sectors based on the parameters of the current subscriber station.

-In the drop-down list, select the equipment model (product).
-The equipment family for the subscriber station is the same as the Family specified for the BS sector.
-Below you will see general information about the selected equipment, its image, channel bitrates, Tx power and Rx parameters for each modulation type.
+In the drop-down list, select an equipment model (product).
+The equipment family for the subscriber station is the same as that specified for the BS sector.
+Below, you will see general information about the selected equipment, including its image, channel bitrates, Tx power, and Rx parameters for each modulation type.

 Feeder and Other Losses, dB